itaylorm/Login/README.md

 # Button Layer Styles
 You cannot put the style properties into the theme so created a common Button struct to contain them so they can be reused.

+# Text Field Styles
+Now have a UITextFieldExtensions class that handles formatting text fields to have underlines and to be able to control the color of placeholder text

 # Color
 Also created primary color in struct Color which matches the logo and Icon colors